4 min read

 Peter Drucker describes a knowledge worker as “people who know more about what they are doing than their boss does.”

 When you’re leading people who know more about their job than you, you can’t just tell them what to do.
-So the whole ‘leader-as-expert’ paradigm doesn’t work anymore.
+So, the whole ‘leader-as-expert’ paradigm doesn’t work anymore.
 As an expert, your job was to have the answers.
 As a leader, your job is to enable your team to find the answers.

-Enter: the strategic conversation leader.
+Enter the strategic conversation leader.

 The strategic conversation leader

 Finding the expertise/leadership sweet spot lies in knowing enough to ask good questions.
 If you can ask good questions, it doesn’t matter whether you understand the technical aspects of someone else's job.
-Because your role isn’t to do the work - or even to direct it.
-It’s to enable it.
+Because your role isn’t to do the work - or even to direct it, it’s to enable it.

 Sure, you can just work on your communication skills instead.
 You can find the right way to tell, persuade, command or manipulate people into doing what you think is right.
 But if that’s the goal, why bother having a team of clever people at all?